splunk/kafka-connect-splunk/README.md

 1. Kafka version 0.9 and above.
 2. Java 8 and above.
 3. A Splunk platform instance configured with valid HTTP Event Collector (HEC) tokens.

 	* HEC token settings should be the same on all Splunk Indexers and Heavy Forwarders in your environment.
-* Task configuration parameters will vary depending on acknowledgement setting (See the **configuration** section for details).
+	* Task configuration parameters will vary depending on acknowledgement setting (See the **Configuration** section for details).

 	Note: HEC Acknowledgement prevents potential data loss but may slow down event ingestion.

 ## Build

 1. Clone the repo from https://github.com/splunk/kafka-connect-splunk
 2. Verify that Java8 JRE or JDK is installed.
 3. Run `bash build.sh`.
 The build script will download all dependencies and build the Splunk Kafka Connector.